bernatferragut/CCT/Explorations/Artbit 1.md

 **3** Update the number for the number of repetitions you would like your animation to go for.

-**4.** Test your animation by pressing the A button on your micro:bit!
+**4.** Test your animation by pressing the **A button** on your micro:bit!

-Write the code to animate your other two shapes by repeating the steps and changing the values to correspond to the shapes you are working with.
+**5.** Write the code to animate your other two shapes by repeating the steps and changing the values to correspond to the shapes you are working with.

 <img src="./assets/images/pm-ab1/5.png" width="100%">